jjtseng93/Android-Node.js-Common-Interface/README.md

+Use HTML+CSS+JavaScript to design cross-platform APPs!
 # Introduction
 - This framework is named Android/Node.js Common Interface, abbreviated ANCI
-- Targets to let program designers write a JavaScript APP once
+- Aim: Write your program ONLY ONCE by HTML+CSS+JavaScript,
-- And be able to use it on
+- And be able to run it as
-  + Android (under DroidScript framework)
+  + Android APP by DroidScript framework
-  + Node.js enabled device (running a server, the APP at the client side)
+  + Web APP by Node.js server
-  + Windows/Linux/MacOS by utilizing Electron
+  + Windows/Linux/MacOS Desktop APP by Electron
 # Usage
-- You have to install Node.js first at https://nodejs.org/
+- Install Node.js first at https://nodejs.org/
+  * Android users can install Dory - nodej.s and follow its instructions on Google Play to update to higher versions of Node.js
+  * It also comes with the git clone function
-- You can use the git clone command or download the zip directly
+- Use git clone command or download the zip of this repo directly, and under the ANCI path run npm install
 ```
 git clone https://github.com/jjtseng93/Android-Node.js-Common-Interface.git
 cd Android-Node.js-Common-Interface